Shagshag/prestashop-documentation/ManufacturerCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Manufacturer.php line 239
+* This property is defined in [classes/Manufacturer.php line 239](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Manufacturer.php#239)

 Methods